 Information for patients receiving a colposcopy

 What is a colposcopy?
 If you have had an abnormal pap smear or abnormal cervigram, you may be scheduled for a colposcopy.
-Specially trained physicians use an instrument called a "colposcope" to examine your cervix carefully.
+Specially trained health care provider use an instrument called a "colposcope" to examine your cervix carefully.
 The colposcope is similar to a microscope.
 It is attached to a floor stand and magnifies the cervix under a powerful beam of light.
 By using this instrument the doctor can locate any suspicious areas on the surface of the cervix not visible to the naked eye.

 Is a colposcopy painful?
 No. There is no pain associated with the colposcopic exam.